-- Many think that DevSecOps can be safely ignored if DevOps is not used
+- Some think that DevSecOps can be ignored if DevOps is not used

-- Many IT people get allergic to buzzwords (rightfully) and the development arena is full of it
+- Many IT people get allergic to buzzwords (rightfully) and the methodology arena is plenty of it

-- Buzzword based discussions are often not rewarding
+- Buzzword based discussions are often superficial and a time loss

-It would be too sad if the DevSecOps promise would not even be discussed because of different understandings about development scenarios and semantics, which is the problem I try to address in this post.
+It would be too sad if the DevSecOps promise would not even be discussed because of different understandings about development scenarios and semantics, which is a problem I try to address by having two poster versions.

 The poster depicts in the lower half the two most extreme development scenarios (Waterfall vs. Agile/DevOps).
 They represent the extreme boundaries which is thinkable within all development methodologies.
 Many projects use a pragmatic combination of multiple methodologies, what is thought to be appropriate regarding project goals and organizational circumstances.